-Kettering University is ranked 14th in the nation educational ROI
+Kettering University is ranked 19th in the nation for educational ROI

 Kettering University Online students enjoy a competitive tuition rate and one of the biggest returns on their college investment in the country.
-In fact, Kettering University ranks 14th nationally and No. 1 in the Midwest and in Michigan in Return on Investment for undergraduate studies, according to PayScale.com’s 2016 College ROI Report.
+In fact, Kettering University ranks 19th nationally and No. 1 in Michigan in return on investment (ROI) for undergraduate studies, according to PayScale.com’s 2023 College ROI Report.

 For Net Price Calculator information, please click here.